denten-books/plain-text/0-chapter.md

 As a frame of mind, the use of plain text signals an ethics of reading and writing.
 The book unfolds a history of and an argument for plain text, as a mode of preferred engagement---an interface---with the word.
-That engagement, as I will argue, should be open for introspection, because "added information" routinely embedded in all forms of contemporary textuality can include more than innocuous instructions for document attributes like "font size" or "paragraph justification."
+That engagement, as I will argue, must be made visible, because "added information" routinely embedded in all forms of contemporary textuality can include more than innocuous instructions for document attributes like "font size" or "paragraph justification."
 Increasingly, devices that mediate literary activity encode specific forms of governance and control.

 To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us, must mean more than passive apprehension